NYCComptroller/Checkbook/SOLR-INSTALL.md

  Visit this url in a browser start indexing:
  <http://localhost:8080/solr-checkbook/dataimport?command=full-import&clean=true&jobID=0>

- *Question: What data does this import?
-To which database(s)?

  You can monitor the progress of indexing by repeatedly visiting
  <http://localhost:8080/solr-checkbook/dataimport>.